 be a trustee with respect to the corporation or with respect to any property held or administered by the corporation, including without limit, property that may be subject to restrictions imposed by the donor or transferor of the property.

 Contracts, Checks, Deposits and Funds

-Section 6.2.
+Section 6.3.
 Gifts and Contributions.
-The Board of Directors or an Executive Committee may:
+The Board of Directors or an

-Section 6.3. .
-Deposits. .
-All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks, trust companies, or other depositories as the Board of Directors may select.
+Section 6.4.
+Deposits.
+All funds of the corporation shall be deposited in a timely manner to the credit of the corporation in such banks, trust companies, or other depositories as the Board of Directors may select.

 Section 7.1.
 Books and Records.
 The corporation shall prepare and maintain correct and complete books and records of accounts and shall also keep minutes of the meetings of its members, Board of Directors, and committees.
 All books and records of the corporation may be inspected by any member, director or his or her agent or attorney, or any proper person, at any reasonable time and shall be turned over to the succeeding Officer at the time of election.

 Section 7.2.
 Fiscal Year.
 The fiscal year of the corporation shall begin on the first day of January and end on the last day of December in each calendar year.

 Section 7.4.
 Notice.
 Notices shall be in writing unless oral notice is otherwise permitted under these bylaws and is reasonable under the circumstances.
-Notice may be communicated in person, by telephone, telegraph, teletype or other form of wire or wireless communication, or by mail or private carrier.
-If these forms of personal notice are impracticable, notice may be communicated by newspaper of general circulation in the area where published, or by radio, television or other form of public broadcast communication.
 Oral notice is effective when communicated, if communicated, in a comprehensible manner.
 Written notice, in any comprehensible form, is effective at the earliest of the following:

 I. When received.